 At CF Landscaping, we understand that you want your lawn to look green, clean, and fresh.
 But sometimes, no matter what you do, that just isn’t the case.
-Weeds and other lawn erosions prevent you from achieving the aesthetic value you desire for your home.
-Replacing your lawn with sod is the most advantageous resolution and is the fastest and easiest way to establish the perfect lawn.
+Weeds and other lawn erosion issues prevent you from achieving the aesthetic value you desire for your home.
+Replacing your lawn with new sod is the most advantageous resolution and is the fastest and easiest way to establish the perfect new lawn.

 Now that you’ve decided to sod your lawn, let CF Landscaping help you with these 8 steps for how to lay sod and ensure your sod is laid perfectly for a long-lasting, healthy lawn.
-First, keep in mind that the ground must not be frozen, it is best to lay sod in the early fall or early spring, and you should give yourself at least one day to prepare and one day to lay the sod.
+First, make sure that the ground is not frozen.
+It’s best to lay new sod in the early fall or early spring, and you should give yourself at least one day to prepare and one day to lay the sod.

 Step 1: Prepare the Site